Ajang Ajang group

-The Ajang Ajang group is a cell within the terrorist organization Abu Sayyaf.
-The Ajang Ajang group is active within the southern Philippines.
-The group specializes in attacks using two bombs.
-The word Ajang Ajang is Tausug word for "orphans", describing the group consists of people who lost a loved one due to war.
+The Ajang Ajang group (Baanan Ajang Ajang, Sulat Sūg: بَأَنَنْ اَجَڠْ٢) was a cell within the terrorist organization Abu Sayyaf.
+The Ajang Ajang group was active within the southern Philippines.
+The group specialized in attacks using two bombs.
+The word Ajang Ajang is a Tausug word for "orphans", describing the group consists of people who lost a loved one due to war.

 Terrorist acts

-On December 31, 2018, one of two bombs exploded and killed two persons and wounded 34 in South Seas Mall in Cotabato City.
+On December 31, 2018, one of two bombs exploded and killed two people and wounded 34 in South Seas Mall in Cotabato City.
 The two bombs carried the signature of the Ajang Ajang's elders, Islamic State.

 The Ajang Ajang group claimed to be behind the Jolo Cathedral bombings on January 27, 2019, that killed 20 people and injured 102, and are suspected to be behind the mosque bombing in Talon-Talon, Zamboanga City, that caused 2 fatalities and 4 injuries.